Making women the subjects of the abortion debate: A class exercise that moves beyond “pro-choice” and “pro-life”

 Tenets: Considering alternative histories and narratives.
 Examining how gender, intersecting with other social categories, structures our lives, learning, and knowledge production, access to resources and information.
 Honoring diversity and lived experiences through intersectional approaches.

-Section on webpage: Disability Pedagogy Literature
+Section on webpage: Liberatory Pedagogy Literature

 Tenets: Considering alternative histories and narratives.
 Examining how gender, intersecting with other social categories, structures our lives, learning, and knowledge production, access to resources and information.
 Honoring diversity and lived experiences through intersectional approaches.

-Date: 2005
+Date: 2018

 Tenets: Considering alternative histories and narratives.
 Examining how gender, intersecting with other social categories, structures our lives, learning, and knowledge production, access to resources and information.
 Honoring diversity and lived experiences through intersectional approaches.